adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 *   When the computers were first invented, there were no tools like compilers or assemblers or there was no Instruction Set for a processor for that matter.
 Instructions were fed in their binary form.
 Literally, **0**s and **1**s were being fed into the computer.

 *   It was too tedious and the number of errors made were really high.
-Then idea of Instruction Set came in.An Instruction Set was required because there was a need for a well-defined interface through which a processor could be programmed.
+Then idea of Instruction Set came in.
+An Instruction Set was required because there was a need for a well-defined interface through which a processor could be programmed.
 So, for every processor, an Instruction Set was defined and Assembly Language was born.

 *   Each assembly instruction was fed into the machine now.
 Even this became a tedious job as programmers went to write bigger programs.
 Then came **Assembler** - A tool which converts a set of assembly level instructions into machine code.

-*   Major disadvantage of using assembly language was it was not portable across processors.
-Suppose I write a Database in x86 Assembly Language, then that can be run and used only on Intel Processors.
+*   Major disadvantage of using assembly language is it is not portable across processors.
+Suppose I write a Database in x86 Assembly Language, then that can be run and thus used only on Intel Processors.
 It could not be run on any other processors like SPARC, PowerPC etc., So, programmers had to write the same software again and again in different assembly languages to give support for different processors.

 *   The UNIX Operating System was first written in Assembly Language.
 This was obviously not portable.
 Then the **C Programming Language** was invented and the whole OS was re-written in C. What we needed is a tool that converts C code to assembly code, which is the compiler.